mgomesborges/kafka-docker/confluent/README.md

-# Setting up Confluent Kafka and confluent-kafka
+# Setting up Confluent Kafka and confluent-kafka-python

 We are going to use these two docker images: